 The User Manual is a comprehensive guide meant to help you with the key concepts of Apache Camel and software integration, from how to get started with Apache Camel, how to upgrade to Camel 3.x, to architecture or integration patterns.

 Camel is packed with several hundred components that are used to access databases, message queues and APIs.
 The Component reference provides you information about the functionality and configuration of each component.

 Apache Camel K is a lightweight integration framework built on Apache Camel that runs natively on Kubernetes and is specifically designed for serverless and micro service architectures.
 It allows you to run integration code written in Camel DSL on your cloud.

-This project hosts the efforts to port and package the 280+ Camel components as Quarkus extensions.
+This project hosts the efforts to port and package most of the Camel components as Quarkus extensions.
 Quarkus is a Java platform offering fast boot times and low memory footprint.
 It targets both stock JVMs and GraalVM.